 The NJC has two scholarship programs and invites donors to participate by establishing an Endowed or Annual Named Scholarship.

 - An Endowed Scholarship may be established in the name of the donor or in another name specified by the donor with a minimum gift of $25,000.
 The principal (corpus) of the endowment will be invested by the NJC Finance Office and the annual interest will fund the scholarship.
 The corpus of the endowment may never be spent.
 The donor may make additional contributions to add to the corpus at any time.

 - An Annual Named Scholarship may be established with a minimum of $2,500.

 Please download the Scholarship Establishment Form if you are ready to make a scholarship gift.
-Return it to Jeanne Hill with check or credit card authorization payable to The National Judicial College.
+Return it to Diane C. Marsh with check or credit card authorization payable to The National Judicial College.
 Click here for our mailing address.

 The NJC is a 501(c)(3) non-profit educational organization.
 Tax ID #942427596.
 Gifts are tax-deductible as provided by law.